BeckySharp/OdinsonWebapp/README.md

 To use this webapp, I assume you already have an [Odinson index made](https://github.com/lum-ai/odinson/tree/master/extra).

- - Point the webapp to the index.
+ - Point the webapp to the index (not the parent dir).
 In `src/main/resources/application.conf`
  set:

         odinson.indexDir = "path/to/index"